evildmp/BrachioGraph/docs/get-started/install.rst

 * `Pillow <http://pillow.readthedocs.io>`_, the most widely-used Python imaging library.
 * ``tqdm``, for the progress indicator while drawing
 * ``readchar``, to allow the ``BrachioGraph.drive()`` methods to accept user input
+* ``pytest``, to run the test suite

+You only need to install them once in your virtual environment.
+Next time you activate the virtual environment, you'll find that they're still there.